cnumr/best-practices/chapters/BP_025_en.md

 ### Description

-When multiple DOM (Document Object Model) elements have common CSS properties, declare these DOM together in the same stylesheet.
+Declare multiple DOM (Document Object Model) together in the same stylesheet when these DOM elements have common CSS properties.
 This method helps reduce CSS size.

 ### Example